kubesimplify/website/README.md

 Fork the repo by clicking the fork button.
 This will create a copy of the repo in your account, changes done here will not be shown in the main repo.

-Download the code to your computer:
+Clone the repo to your local device:

     $ git clone https://kubesimplify.github.io/website/ && cd site